 Jim Rouleur, Owner and Manager

-Joe has over twenty years experience in the cycling business.
-He served for ten years as a product manager for ACME Bikes.
-After that he was the Operations Manager of Single Track Cycles, a full-service bike shop located in Bend, Oregon.
+Joe has over 20 years experience in the cycling business.
+He served for 10 years as a product manager for Acme Bikes.
+After that he was the operations manager of Single Track Cycles, a full-service bike shop located in Bend, Oregon.
 He has an undergraduate degree in marketing from Duke University and an MBA from Virginia Commonwealth University.
-(A complete resume for Mr. Rouleur can be found in the Appendix.(
+(A complete resume for Mr. Rouleur can be found in the Appendix.)

 Mary Gearset, Assistant Manager